By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 536|Page: 1|3 min read

 Architectural representations are powerful tools in communicating and conveying the overall concept of the design, the architect’s intentions and ideas.
 Moreover, representations are useful in projecting and reflecting the circumstances and positions of that particular society, in this case, the social constructs and other political norms in Berlin, Germany.
-Mies took the competition as an opportunity to explore the potentials of a new building type, instead of continuing the typical traditional country houses, and developed his personal idea and definition of modernisation and metropolitan architecture, which are documented and mediated through modes of representations, primarily drawings, renderings and photomontages.
+Mies took the competition as an opportunity to explore the potentials of a new building type, instead of continuing the typical traditional country houses, and developed his personal idea and definition of modernization and metropolitan architecture, which are documented and mediated through modes of representations, primarily drawings, renderings, and photomontages.

 Browse our vast selection of original essay samples, each expertly formatted and styled